 Creamy almond butter gives these brownies their rich, chewy, texture.
 You can substitute any other nut butter you prefer, or for a nut-free version you can use pumpkin seed butter instead.
 Regardless of which type of nut or seed butter you use, be sure to choose a variety with no added sugar or salt.

 Start by preheating the oven to 350 degrees.
 Then add the maple syrup, almond butter, cocoa powder, water, vanilla extract, vinegar or lemon juice, and salt to a mixing bowl.
 Use a whisk to mix well.

 Next you’ll add the coconut flour, dark chocolate chips, and baking soda, then stir to combine.
 The batter should be quite thick (almost the texture of cookie dough).

 Transfer the brownie batter to a parchment paper lined, 8 x 8 inch square baking dish (or a similar size pan of another shape).
-Use the back of a spoon or your hands to press the brownie batter into an even layer, then bake at 350 degrees Fahrenheit for 25 minutes.
+Use the back of a spoon or your hands to press the brownie batter into an even layer, then bake the vegan coconut flour brownies at 350 degrees Fahrenheit for 25 minutes.

 After the brownies are done baking, allow them to cool to room temperature before serving.
 It’s important to wait for them to cool completely if you want them to be easily sliceable (but if you don’t care about appearances then you can enjoy them while they’re still warm and a little gooey).